rweickelt/qst/doc/qst-service.rst

     case.
 When failing before the first test case starts, for instance in a :cpp:class:`Project` item, Qst exits and no test case will be executed at all.

+..  cpp:function:: void error(string message, string file, int line)

+    Throws an error with `message` and aborts the current test case.

+    The parameters `file` and `line` are optional.
+If omitted, Qst takes those from the top of the caller stack.

 ..  cpp:function:: void verify(bool condition, string message)